vasildespov/django-fitness-project/README.md

 # This is my  fitness website.
-Its features include:
+Its features are available only to registered users and they include:
 - Blog where registered users can created and share fitness-related articles.
 - A calorie calculator to help fitness enthusiasts reach their goals.
 - Workout templates which are under development at the moment.